Islandora/documentation/docs/technical-documentation/ppa-documentation.md

 # Updating a `deb` and adding it to Lyrasis PPA

+## Background

+Ubuntu removed JPEG2000 support from ImageMagick since Vivid Vervet's 8:6.8.9.9-5 version.
+The PPA that we have created adds JPEG2000 support back into ImageMagick for Ubuntu 16.04 and 18.04.
+More information on why JPEG2000 support was removed can be found [here](https://bugs.launchpad.net/ubuntu/+source/imagemagick/+bug/1447968).

 ## Prerequisites

 Review the [Ubuntu Packaging Guide](http://packaging.ubuntu.com/html/).
 Key items needed are in the [Getting Set Up section](http://packaging.ubuntu.com/html/getting-set-up.html):